JolitaGrazyte/discogs/README.md

 ## Versions

+**v0.1.3** : 17/11/2015 :
+* Added personal user token to all requests to discogs - images should now be returned if the token is valid.

+**v0.1.2** : 08/05/2015
+Changed Config class to check for defined discogs settings as well as those set in .env file

+**v0.1.1** : 05/05/2015 :
+* updated README a little bit

 **v0.1.0** : 05/05/2015 :
 * Artist, Inventory, Label, MasterRelease, Release and Search resources are largely functional.

-**v0.1.1** : 05/05/2015 :
-* updated README a little bit

-**v0.1.2** : 08/05/2015
-Changed Config class to check for defined discogs settings as well as those set in .env file